 SSE delivers important protections across the ransomware attack lifecycle.

 A ransomware attack starts with attackers infiltrating an endpoint or application from the internet, whether through a phishing attack, exploit, or brute force.
-The secure web gateway capabilities of SSE help prevent this with inspection, malware protection, and least-privilege access control.
+The secure web gateway capabilities of SSE help prevent this with inspection, ransomware protection, and least-privilege access control.
 Today’s attackers are sophisticated and can whip up new encrypted malware variants with ease, so it’s important that your security controls can inspect all traffic in-line (whether encrypted or unencrypted) and use tools like sandboxing and isolation to quarantine and analyze unknown threats.

 Stage 1 of a ransomware attack: Initial compromise